GuyResh/karl-fish/README.md

 - **Interactive Sharing Dashboard**: Filter sessions by users and species with color-coded visualization
 - **Live Map Integration**: Interactive Leaflet maps showing catch locations with clustering
 - **Real-time Updates**: Live updates when friends share new sessions
+- **Public Statistics & Leaderboard**: View aggregate statistics and leaderboard rankings for all anglers at `/stats` (no login required)

 ### 🖥️ Deployment Options
 - **Web Application**: Run in any modern browser